-Requirements for admission to Erikson's master's degree and certificate programs include, but are not limited to, prior academic competency and demonstrated suitability for the field.
+Requirements for admission to Erikson's teacher licensure triple endorsement program includes, but is not limited to, prior academic competency and demonstrated suitability for the field.
 This includes the display of integrity, sensitivity, flexibility, and adaptability; the ability to consider the impact of context and culture on human behavior and development; and the capacity to engage in reflective practice.